This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider Korres to be Cruelty-Free.

-Below is what’s currently stated on Korres’ website:
+Below is a screenshot of what’s currently stated on Korres’s website about its animal testing policy:

 What About China’s Animal Testing Laws?

-But Korres has confirmed they only sell online or in Hong Kong, and not in retail stores in mainland China; therefore, they are not required to test on animals.
+Korres has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 “We launched in China this year, but we are able to distribute in China without animal testing.
 We are selling online only and via Hong Kong (cross-border) so therefore the animal testing policies are not applicable.
 We still maintain our policy as a cruelty-free brand.“